chgeuer/chgeuer.github.io/_posts/2015-02-20-logging-azure-startup-tasks-to-disk.md

 ## Implementation

 The solution uses a chain of 4 batch and PowerShell scripts to achieve this goal.
-Maybe it's too complicatedm but it seemed the easiest for me:
+Maybe it's over-enineered, but I couldn't come up with a simpler solution:

 1. First, the `csdef` file lists a startup task for `commandLine="SetupScripts\install.cmd"`
 2. The batch file `install.cmd` launches the PowerShell script `install.ps1`